ThomasRitaine/server-config/README.md

 Special thanks to the following resources and tools that have played a significant role in the development of this server configuration:

+- [NixOS Community](https://nixos.org/) - For the powerful and declarative NixOS operating system, providing stability and ease of configuration.
+- [Authentik](https://goauthentik.io/) - For the excellent SSO solution that simplifies authentication across services.
 - [#Prox-i](https://www.prox-i.pf/) - A communication agency for whom the initial setup was developed, which inspired continuous improvement and led to the current configuration.
 - [Docker](https://www.docker.com/) - For the containerization platform that makes it possible to isolate applications.
-- [Traefik](https://traefik.io/) - For the excellent reverse proxy, ease of configuration and automatic SSL setup.
+- [Traefik](https://traefik.io/) - For the excellent reverse proxy, ease of configuration, and automatic SSL setup.
 - [Let's Encrypt](https://letsencrypt.org/) - For providing free SSL certificates to secure web communications.

 This project wouldn't have been possible without these invaluable resources.